 - Strong writing ability, particularly with scientific and/or dense technical information, and appreciation for the role of science communications

-- Experience pitching and working with print and broadcast media
+- Experience working with diverse populations

 - Experience with project management and working with external contractors

 - Knowledge of issues related to aquatic invasive species